 A new member intro shouldn’t read like a resume.
 Instead, a personal angle usually works better.
 Think about hobbies, an interesting book they’ve recently read, favorite music, or how they like to spend their free time.

 This will help make a connection with colleagues.
-It is a conversation starter for the new recruit and get to know those who share similar interests.
+It will encourage employees to reach out and talk to those who share similar interests and hobbies.

 2. Commendable feats and milestones

 Employees do extraordinary things all the time.
 Perhaps they’ve hit a milestone to be proud about.
-When a department or project team “achieves a commendable feat”, let everyone know through the internal newsletter and they can serve as an inspiration.
+When a department or project team “achieves a commendable feat,” let everyone know through the internal newsletter so they can serve as an inspiration.

-Build up a team spirit, some additional likability and they are happy to cheer and congratulate each other on their achievements.
+Build up a team spirit, keep employees engaged, and help encourage others to cheer on the team’s achievements.

 3. Personal anniversaries and other celebrations